OmniVirt/OmniVirt-React-Native-SDK/README.md

 ```javascript
 this.refs.vrPlayer.load(CONTENT_ID)
 ```
-Please also change the CONTENT_ID into your creative id, for example: 24.
+Don't forget to change the CONTENT_ID into your creative id, for example: 24.

 ### Listen to Expand And Collapse Events
 ```javascript